 Love Christmas?
 Love science?
-Love Christmas STEM activities?
+Love Christmas STEM challenge ideas?

 Combine the two and make these water bubble Christmas lights for pretty, holiday fun!